 Maybe networking is often connoted with visibility, but that doesn’t mean that you always have to be the centre of attention if you want to be successful at networking.
 Just relax and let your true introverted self shine.

-Tips for Extroverts
+Networking for Extroverts

 If you’re an extrovert, then you must be thriving on the energy gained from communicating with other people – even strangers.
 With your outgoing personality and ease in approaching new people, you might seem like the ultimate networker.
 However, even though there are some great advantages in creating and maintaining new professional relationships with strangers, your extroverted personality can also work against you as you might sometimes come off as overbearing and annoying.